 Speaking of slippery rocks…

-5. Be prepared to get wet
+5. Be prepared to get wet on the Sunday Gulch Trail

 There are multiple waterfalls and streams on this trail.
 You may get wet.
 Buddy’s foot slipped in the water a few times.

 Because of this, Buddy hiked the trail in his swimsuit, and I had my swimsuit under my hiking clothes, just in case.
 We also wore waterproof hiking shoes.
-Buddy wore his Kid’s Hydro H2O Hiker Sandal by Merrell.
+Buddy wore his Hydro H2O Hiker Sandal by Merrell.
 These are Buddy’s go to summer travel shoes!
 He has been wearing these shoes since our trip to Disney World in 2018.
 Each year we buy the same pair but in a larger size.

 Inspired by Buddy’s shoes, I purchased the Merrell Women’s Waterpro PANDI 2.
 When buying new shoes for a trip, I usually wear them around town to break them in.
 Unfortunately, I did not have time to do that before this trip.
 I am happy to report that after three hikes in one day, I only had one very small blister from these shoes!

-6. Look for teal diamonds
+6. Look for teal diamonds on the Sunday Gulch Trail

 There were some instances during the hike when the path was unclear.
 Keep a look out for the teal diamonds that mark the trail.